tomalrussell/nismod_teaching_kit/docs/lecture_11/Lecture_11.3.md

----
-title: Mini-Lecture 11.3 - Calculating disruptions to end-users
+# Mini-Lecture 11.3 - Calculating disruptions to end-users
-keywords:
-- Infrastructure service disruptions
-- Population affected by disruptions
-authors:
-- Olivia Becher
----

 This mini-lecture covers how infrastructure disruptions affect people who are dependent on infrastructure services.
 A method for calculating the extent of people served by infrastructure assets, and hence exposed to disruptions, at a large scale, is also described.

-# Learning objectives
+Learning objectives

 - To recognise society's direct and indirect dependence on infrastructure
 - To be able to quantify the number of people affected by disruptions for large-scale analysis.

-# Introduction
+## Introduction

 This mini-lecture explores the extent of infrastructure disruptions in terms of the population affected.
 A widely used method for estimating